wlfstn/weremake/docs/manual.md

 ## Manual on WereMake

-Start a new project with `weremake init projectName`
+Start a new project with `weremake -init projectName`